chef/effortless/effortless-chef-io/effortless-config.md

    hab svc load <my_origin>/<my_policyfile_name>
    ```

-### Policyfile Cookbook pattern
+### Policyfile Cookbook Pattern

-This pattern builds an artifact for a single cookbook.
-View an example of this pattern [here](https://github.com/chef/effortless/tree/master/examples/effortless_config/policyfile_cookbook_pattern).
+This pattern builds a Chef Habitat artifact for the Policyfile cookbook.
+You can find an [example Policyfile cookbook](https://github.com/chef/effortless/tree/master/examples/effortless_config/policyfile_cookbook_pattern) in the Chef Effortless GitHub repository.

 1. To use this pattern, navigate to the cookbook you want to use: